Nadia Oh

 Nadia Georgina Oates (born 26 May 1990) is a former English singer, rapper, producer and model.
 She was featured on Space Cowboy's 2007 single "My Egyptian Lover".
 She has since released two studio albums—Hot Like Wow (2008) and Colours (2011)—both entirely produced by Space Cowboy.
-Since 2012, she has not released any new music and has most likely retired from the music industry.

 History

 Hot Like Wow, 2007 to 2008

 Oh's debut album Hot Like Wow was produced by Space Cowboy and released in the United Kingdom on 13 April 2008 by Tiger Trax Records, with songs featured on the American TV shows Ugly Betty, Gossip Girl and So You Think You Can Dance.
 On 16 July 2011, the title track "Hot Like Wow" was featured on So You Think You Can Dance for the second time.
 The album was preceded by three singles: "My Egyptian Lover", "Something 4 The Weekend" and "N.A.D.I.A Oh" from 2007 to 2008.
 The album was however supported by the release of the single, "Got Your Number", that bought her international attention on the American TV series, Gossip Girl.